Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

-Every element has a name. **Name** is the String data type.
+Each element has a name. **Name** is the String data type.
 To access its element in the sketches you can identify by the name.
 Its method is useful for loading elements in JSON.
 In the load function of AutoConnectElement(s) described [**later**](acjson.md), these objects are not created in advance by sketches.
-Therefore, access to the attribute of that element by name as follows:
+Therefore, access to the attribute of that element by the **name** as follows:

 ```cpp hl_lines="4 10"
 AutoConnectAux customPage("/custom_page", "Custom page");